Stroganogg/stroganogg.github.io/index.md

 ### International Space Settlement Design Competition (ISSDC)

 ISSDC was a competitive club that I was involved with throughout my senior year.
 We started in mid-October and had until late April to design a space station based on a 5-page-long Request for Proposal (RFP).
+We worked in a team that dwindled from about 30 people at the beginning to about 4 people and myself at the end.
+The contest required us to design everything from power management systems to house designs and park layouts--and they all had to be consistent within the teams.
+The organization and communication was much more difficult than the designing itself, and it was great experience in project management and teamwork.